 The family entertained regularly and Charlotte had a wide circle of friends, including Wilhelmine Corinth, daughter of Lovis and Charlotte Berend-Corinth.
 Charlotte’s 1918 diary contains early evidence of her sketching, drawing, musical and writing interests.
 The family traveled throughout Europe and enjoyed mountain resorts and outdoor activities.
 Some of their travels included Lake Lugano in southern Switzerland; Oberstdorf in the Bavarian Alps; Oberhof in central Germany, known for its winter sports; Merano, Italy; and St. Moritz.
 Family life was interrupted during World War I when Hans Cramer was drafted into military service in Rathenow, Germany (east of Berlin), and then in Bucharest, Romania, and Ankara, Turkey.
 During Cramer’s military service, the family visited him in Bucharest and Sinaia, Romania.
 Cramer, using his business acumen and knowledge of agricultural products, helped the German Army provide food supplies to German troops on the Eastern front.

 Both the Cramer and the Bruck families were of Jewish origin, but in 1900, Adalbert and Anna Bruck converted to Lutheranism.
 There is no evidence the Cramer family converted to Christianity and Hans Cramer was listed in the 1931 Jewish Address Book for Greater Berlin.
 The Cramer Family did not practice their religion and neither Hans nor Gertrud identified with religious or political organizations while living in Berlin.
-Gertrud purchased at some point in the twentieth century a German Bible translated by Martin Luther from 1545, but it is unclear if the family used it in any religious context.
+At some point in the twentieth century, Gertrud purchased a German Bible translated by Martin Luther from 1545, but it is unclear if the family used it in any religious context.
 Charlotte and her brother Fritz were christened in the Lutheran Church, Fritz in 1909 and presumably Charlotte at the same time.
 Cramer Sachs fondly recalls Christmases (lighting candles, singing carols, exchanging gifts and Christmas stollen) in her memoir, providing evidence that the family observed a secular celebration of the holiday.
 In the United States, Charlotte did not identify with her Jewish roots, or Lutheranism, but continued to both speak and write German with her parents.

 On September 12, 1924, Charlotte married American-born Donald L. Samuels (June 12, 1901 - 1948) of Paterson, New Jersey, in the civil registry office in Berlin-Dahlem.
 The couple met at a tennis tournament in Marienbad, a spa town (now in the Karlovy Vary Region of the Czech Republic), when Charlotte was just fifteen and Donald twenty-two.
 The young couple moved to New York City in December 1924, where Donald worked as an independent stock broker and as a merchant for the Manhattan Shirt Company.
 The couple had one daughter, Eleanor Charlotte Samuels (June 11, 1926-August 11, 1972), born in New York.
 They were married for six years and divorced in 1930 citing marital differences.